Sunday, April 9, 2017

-Indian Line started off as an Indian trail along the shore of the Humber river.
+Indian Line started off as a First Nations trail along the shore of the Humber river.
 When the land survey was made it was part of the border between Peel County and York County.
 When highway 427 was extended north it became part of an off and on ramp to the highway.
 In 1992 when the highway was further extended it was closed off and abandoned.
 Indian Line campground used to be accessed from just south of the river off of this road but is now accessed off of Finch Ave.

 Pottery Road likely started off as part of an east-west Indian trail that crossed the city along the present route of Davenport Road.
 Today only about a third of the original Pottery Road remains.
 When the Bayview extension was built in 1959 Pottery Road was cut in two and the portion that climbed the hill along the Cudmore creek was cut off and abandoned.

 Seen on historic maps since at least 1890, Milkman’s Lane is an abandoned roadway in Rosedale that now serves as a pathway connecting one of Toronto’s wealthiest communities with the Rosedale Ravine, the Don Valley Brick Works and the Lower Don trail system.
 Milkman’s lane ran down the side of Osler’s property and carried traffic into the Rosedale Park Reserve.
 Park Drive made its way through the bottom of the ravine.
 The property belonged to Thomas Helliwell in the 1820’s and provided access through Park Drive to his mills at Todmorden.